jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 		});
 	    });
    ```
    Notice the symbols on the map correspond to the `icon` field of each record in the geoJSON dataset.

-5. To add the interactive legend, we add checkbox and label elements for each layer.
+5. To add the legend, we add checkbox and label elements for each layer.
 Uncomment the following code-block:
     ```Javascript
 	// Add checkbox and label elements for the layer. var input = document.createElement('input');